Back to home page click here

 - Make time.
 Managers are often very busy and this can deter people from approaching you, so make time for people and be approachable.
 People will appreciate you taking five minutes out of your busy schedule, especially if you act on/listen to what they say.

 - Really listen.
 Many of us - especially those who think they are important - don't really listen, but instead think about what they're going to say next.
 Give the person speaking to you your full attention and really take on board what they are saying.
 [For more detailed advice on listening click here]

 - Accept honest criticism.
-Criticism is hard to take, particularly from a relative, a friend, an acquaintance or a stranger - but it's a powerful tool of learning.
+Criticism is hard to take, particularly from a relative, a friend, an acquaintance or a stranger (that covers all bases!) - but it's a powerful tool of learning.
 Above all, assess criticism on merit, without regard to its originator.

 - Think strategically.
 The doers cut a path through the jungle; the managers are behind them sharpening the machetes; the leaders find time to think, climb the nearest tree, and shout "Wrong jungle!"
 Find time to climb the trees.

 - Have a mentor or buddy, someone doing similar work in the same or a similar organisation with whom you can regularly and frankly discuss your progress and your problems as a leader.

 - Have a role model, someone who can inspire you to be a truly great leader.
 If you can't find one, study Jed Bartlet as the American President in any episode of the television series "The West Wing".

 - Constantly revisit and review these tips.
 In his seminal work, "The Seven Habits Of Highly Effective People", Stephen Covey puts it this way: "Sharpen the saw".

 - Plan your succession.
 You won't be there forever and you may not be in control of the timing and circumstances of your departure.
 So start now to mentor and train at least one colleague who could take over from you.

 If you have some ideas of your own e-mail me